The long love affair between Fox News and Trump may be over. Here’s how it all soured last week.

 “This has been a very special show for me,” he told the hosts of this broadcasting safe haven where he had workshopped his birther message, shared gossip and conspiracy theories, and repeatedly set the tone for his entire administration’s day.
 “We’ve had a great relationship, and you have a great show.
 So, it’s my honor.”

-But his remarks quickly turned pointed that early Tuesday morning as he boasted about how well he had done in the job of president, despite unexpected challenges.
-Not China, he said, or Russia or North Korea, but the United States.
-And what had changed the most for him since 2016, he mused rhetorically.
+But his remarks quickly turned pointed that Tuesday morning as he boasted about how well he had done in the job of president, despite unexpected challenges — not from China or Russia or North Korea, he said, but from the United States.
+And he mused rhetorically about what had changed the most for him since 2016.

 “Fox,” he said, answering his own question.
 “It’s much different now.”
 As the hosts sputtered, he elaborated: “In the old days, they wouldn’t put sleepy Joe Biden on every time he opened his mouth. . . .
-It’s a much different operation, I’m just telling you.”
+It’s a much different operation — I’m just telling you.”

 It was the last day of a campaign Fox had done so much to support, but it was a preview of the war — now one week old but months in the making — that may have permanently ruptured the bond between President Trump and his once-favorite television channel.
 As he faces expulsion from the White House, Trump has vowed revenge on the network that propelled his political career, according to close White House aides — perhaps by publicly attacking Fox or undermining its business model by endorsing a competitor.

-His early-morning grumblings flew in the face of the friendly venue Fox has been for him — as well as the personal guidance he has taken from its marquee stars, opinion hosts Tucker Carlson and Sean Hannity, who advised him on his reelection strategy, from how to conduct himself in a debate to where he should hold his rallies, according to three people familiar with these exchanges.
+His early-morning grumblings flew in the face of the friendly venue Fox has been for him — as well as the personal guidance he has taken from its marquee stars.
+Opinion hosts Tucker Carlson and Sean Hannity advised him on his reelection strategy, from how to conduct himself in a debate to where he should hold his rallies, according to three people familiar with these exchanges.

-Trump has also maintained the unswerving support of other Fox opinion hosts, including Laura Ingraham and Jeanine Pirro, both of whom would be in attendance that same Tuesday at the election night party in the White House’s chandeliered East Room, where Fox was on the big-screen TVs as he won the key state of Florida and the room filled with increasing optimism that their candidate had once again defied the polls.
+Trump has also maintained the unswerving support of other Fox opinion hosts, including Laura Ingraham and Jeanine Pirro, both of whom were at the election-night party in the White House’s chandeliered East Room.
+Fox was on the big-screen TVs as Trump won the key state of Florida, and the room filled with increasing optimism that Trump had again defied the polls.

 Until 11:20 p.m., when Fox News called Arizona for Biden with 73 percent of the expected vote counted — a “screeching of tires” that brought the party to a halt, said one official present.